The story of the thankful leper lends itself well to group activities. These games play with ideas in the passage found in Luke 17.

-group balance – write some large numbers of a set of cards and shuffle them.
+Group Balance – Write some large numbers on a set of cards and shuffle them.
 Gather the children together and explain that the first number is the number of people in a group and the second number is the number of hands or feet to be touching the floor.
-The group then gathers and works out how to balance with the number given. having a limited amount of room by using a hula hoop can make this exercise harder for older children. small groups can just use the second number.
+The group then gathers and works out how to balance with the number given.
+Smaller groups can just use the second number.

 What’s the time Master – this is a nicer version of what’s the time Mr wolf, and so the rules may well already be familiar to the children.
 The Master (wolf) holds a treat, biscuits perhaps, and rather than shout out ‘dinner time’ and chase them he shouts out ‘prayer time’ and they all have to kneel down.